 How to Build a Better Board Meeting Pack

-Board packs are the good foundation for effective board meetings.
-They help recapitulate previous meetings’ topics and recommendations, and also address what important upcoming items need discussion.
+Board packs are the foundation of effective board meetings.
+They help recapitulate previous meetings’ topics and recommendations and also address what important upcoming items need discussion.
 And, because it is one of the most important aspects of board meetings, it is crucial that your board members receive a succinct board report.

 Why is a concise board pack important?